-Roger S. Gottlieb is the author or editor of twenty books and more than 150 articles.
+Roger S. Gottlieb is a William B. Smith Professor at WPI, and the author or editor of over twenty books and more than 150 articles.
 He is internationally known for his work on religious environmentalism, spirituality in an age of environmental crisis, environmental ethics, and the role of religion in a democratic society.
 He has edited six academic book series, serves on the editorial boards of several academic journals, is contributing editor to Tikkun Magazine, and has appeared online on Patheos, Huffington, Grist, Wall Street Journal, Washington Post, Real Clear Religion, and many others.
-Two of his books received Nautilus Book Awards: Engaging Voices (for fiction) and Spirituality: What it Is and Why it Matters.
+Three of his books received Nautilus Book Awards: Engaging Voices and Spirituality: What it Is and Why it Matters, and most recently The Sacrifice Zone: A Novel.

-Gottlieb's writings have appeared in top academic journals (e.g., The Journal of Philosophy, Journal of the American Academy of Religion, Ethics); popular publications (e.g., E Magazine online, The Boston Globe, Orion Afield); and in anthologies celebrating the best of Jewish writing, environmental ethics, religious life, spirituality, the Holocaust, and disability.
+Gottlieb's writings have appeared in top academic journals (e.g. The Journal of Philosophy; Journal of the American Academy of Religion, Ethics); popular publications (e.g., E Magazine online, The Boston Globe, Orion Afield, Los Angeles Review of Books); and in anthologies celebrating the best of Jewish writing, environmental ethics, religious life, spirituality, the Holocaust, and disability.

 Gottlieb’s work on the environmental crisis includes This Sacred Earth: Religion, Nature, Environment, the first comprehensive collection on the topic.
 A Spirituality of Resistance: Finding a Peaceful Heart and Protecting the Earth won praise from Elie Wiesel and Protestant theologian John Cobb.
 A Greener Faith: Religious Environmentalism and our Planet's Future was endorsed by the heads of both the Sierra Club and the National Council of Churches.